-As a manufacturer and distributor of products designed to be used in the construction industry, we face a risk of exposure to product liability claims, regulatory action and litigation if our products cause, or are alleged to have caused, significant loss or injury.
+As a manufacturer and distributor of products designed to be used in the construction, wine, automotive, and other industries, we face a risk of exposure to product liability claims, regulatory action and litigation if our products cause, or are alleged to have caused, significant loss or injury.
 We may be subject to various product liability claims, including, among others, that the products produced by us caused injury or loss to our clients, include inadequate instructions for use or include inadequate installation.